github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 Sink kinds
 ~~~~~~~~~~

 Unlike sources, sinks tend to be highly query-specific, rarely affecting more than one or two queries.
 Not every query supports customizable sinks.
-If there is no suitable sink kind below, it is best to add a new query instead.
+If the following sinks are not suitable for your use case, you should add a new query.

 - **code-injection**: A sink that can be used to inject code, such as in calls to **eval**.
 - **command-line-injection**: A sink that can be used to inject shell commands, such as in calls to **child_process.spawn**.
-- **path-injection**: A sink that can be used for path injection in a file system access, such as in a calls to **fs.readFile**.
+- **path-injection**: A sink that can be used for path injection in a file system access, such as in calls to **fs.readFile**.
 - **sql-injection**: A sink that can be used for SQL injection, such as in a MySQL **query** call.
 - **nosql-injection**: A sink that can be used for NoSQL injection, such as in a MongoDB **findOne** call.
 - **html-injection**: A sink that can be used for HTML injection, such as in a jQuery **$()** call.